LLonati/synergy-models-code/README.md

 ## Citation
 If you use this package in your research, please cite:
-[Citation information will be added]
+Citation information will be available in the next release.
+Please check back soon.